udontur/obsidian/eng2d.md

 ##### A man of substance
 - (Noun): a person who is rich and powerful.
 ##### Contemptuous
 - (Adjective): Showing or feeling lack of respect for someone or something.
+Looking down.
 ##### Impersonal
-- (Adjective):
+-
 ##### Superiority complex
 -
 #####